rooseveltframework/roosevelt/CONFIGURATION.md

 - `copy` *[Array of Objects]*: Declare one or more files or folders to copy at runtime.
 Default: `[]`.
   - `source` *[String]*: Path to be copied from.
-    - Roosevelt will not attempt to copy files or folders that does not exist.
+    - Roosevelt will not attempt to copy files or folders that do not exist.
   - `dest` *[String]*: Path to place the copy.
     - If this destination path already exists **it will be overwritten**.